 Maintaining consistency is a more specific principle of UX design.
 If you look at the bigger picture, consistency means that the designs and functionality of the product or service stay the same all across the board.
 One must recognize that many successful brands utilize similar templates in their UI to maintain flow.

 For this reason, businesses remain consistent knowing that users would revisit and it’s imperative to respect that notion.
 One must create the product or service around familiarity, as the more familiar it is, the easier it will be to use.

 Implementing this principle should be approached in many ways; however, one must refrain from trying new ideas.
 I understand that innovation, but not at the cost of usability.

 A core principle of UX design that is often forgotten is the hierarchy.
-A hierarchical approach allows one to think through the full functionality and then map it into a tree-like structure in which all those aspects flows naturally.
-Facebook, for example, uses a Z shaped pattern on their login page, which goes unnoticed.
+A hierarchical approach allows one to think through the full functionality and then map it into a tree-like structure in which all those aspects flow naturally.
+Facebook, for example, uses a Z-shaped pattern on its login page, which goes unnoticed.
 This gets to show that if implemented effectively, the hierarchy can be invisible.

 As the famous industrial designer, Dieter Rams said, Good design is as little design as possible.
 Adopting this approach at the earliest comes with its advantages like the search and navigation become easier.
 It also shows the designer how the product or service works.

 One of the fundamental design principles of UX is to build context.
 It is of utmost importance as it determines how users will interact with the designs.
 In this regard, context is about paying attention to the scenarios that create accessibility for the product or service.